 Many clinal patterns in Drosophila appear directly related to thermal and desiccation tolerance (Hoffmann & Harshman, 1999; Gilchrist et al., 2008; Rajpurohit et al., 2013).
 In terrestrial insects, the cuticular exoskeleton is the primary interface between the organism and the external biotic and abiotic environment, providing multiple protective functions (Wigglesworth, 1948; Chapman & Simpson, 2012).
 The outermost layer is composed of a mixture of lipids synthesized by oenocytes.
-These lipid molecules are then transported through the hemolymph to the cuticular surface through pore canals (Romer, 1991; Schal et al., 1998; Blomquist & Bagneres, 2010).
+These lipid molecules are then transported through the hemolymph to the cuticular surface through pore canals (Romer, 1991; Schal et al., 1998; Blomquist & Bagnères, 2010).
 These compounds are commonly known as cuticular waxes.
-The most abundant components of cuticular waxes are cuticular hydrocarbons (CHCs), and are though to represent a primary adaptation to desiccation imposed by the transition to a terrestrial existence (Jallon et al., 1997).
+The most abundant components of cuticular waxes are CHCs and are thought to represent a primary adaptation to desiccation imposed by the transition to a terrestrial existence (Jallon et al., 1997).

-While CHCs have been coopted for a variety of secondary functions, such as the mediation of social interactions through chemical cues (Ferveur, 2005; Fedina et al., 2012; Kuo et al., 2012; Greshman et al., 2014) as well as mimicry (Blomquist & Bagneres, 2010), their primary role is to regulate transpiration through the surface of the animal (see Gibbs & Rajpurohit, 2010).
-Even a brief treatment of the insect cuticle with organic solvents to remove surface lipids can result in water-loss rates increasing 10-100 fold, thus demonstrating the importance of CHCs in water conservation (Hadley, 1994).
-Resistance to desiccation is affected by specific properties of CHCs, notably a negative association between the length of the hydrocarbon chains and rates of water loss (Toolson, 1982; Gibbs & Pomonis, 1995; Gibbs, 2002).
-In natural Drosophila populations, the role of CHCs in desiccation tolerance is well established (Toolson, 1982; Lockey, 1988; Rouault et al., 2004; Gibbs & Rajpurohit 2010; Rajpurohit & Nedved, 2013; Rajpurohit et al., 2013); these observations are further supported by articificial selection studies, in which desiccation resistance is associated with CHC chemical composition (Gibbs et al., 1997; Kwan & Rundle, 2009).
+Although CHCs have been co-opted for a variety of secondary functions, such as the mediation of social interactions through chemical cues (Ferveur, 2005; Fedina et al., 2012; Kuo et al., 2012; Gershman et al., 2014) as well as mimicry (Blomquist & Bagnères, 2010), their primary role is to regulate transpiration through the surface of the animal (see Gibbs & Rajpurohit, 2010).
+Even a brief treatment of the insect cuticle with organic solvents to remove surface lipids can result in water-loss rates increasing 10-100-fold, thus demonstrating the importance of CHCs in water conservation (Hadley, 1994).
+Resistance to desiccation is affected by specific properties of CHCs, notably a negative association between the length of the hydrocarbon chains and rates of water loss (Toolson, 1982; Gibbs & Pomonis, 1995; Gibbs, 2002a, b).
+In natural Drosophila populations, the role of CHCs in desiccation tolerance is well established (Toolson, 1982; Lockey, 1988; Rouault et al., 2004; Gibbs & Rajpurohit, 2010; Rajpurohit & Nedved, 2013; Rajpurohit et al., 2013); these observations are further supported by artificial selection studies, in which desiccation resistance is associated with CHC chemical composition (Gibbs et al., 1997; Kwan & Rundle, 2009).

 In addition to the predicted associations between CHC profiles and desiccation stress in natural habitats (Rourke, 2000; Rouault et al., 2004; Howard & Blomquist, 2005; Parkash et al., 2008), CHCs also affect tolerance to freezing (Nelson & Lee, 2004) and exhibit phenotypic plasticity in response to rearing temperature (Rouault et al., 2004).
-Thus, cuticular hydrocarbons are predicted to vary among natural populations that experience distinct climatic environments (Toolson & Kuper-Simbron, 1989; Rouault et al., 2004).
-However, the extent to which CHC profiles of natural populations reflect plasticity in response to environmental variance versus evolutionary divergence among populations is unknown.
-CHCs are produced from acetyl-CoA and some of the molecular biosynthesis pathways are known (Pardy, 2012; Wicker-Thomas et al., 2012), and mapping in recombinant inbred lines has identified a number of sex-specific quantitative trait loci (Foley et al., 2007).
-Recent genome wide association analyses in the Drosophila Genome Reference Panel identified 24 candidate genes associated with CHCs in D. melanogaster, and manipulation of their expression resulted in altered CHC profiles (Dembeck et al., 2015).
+Thus, CHCs are predicted to vary among natural populations that experience distinct climatic environments (Toolson & Kuper-Simbron, 1989; Rouault et al., 2004).
+However, the extent to which CHC profiles of natural populations reflect plasticity in response to environmental variance vs. evolutionary divergence among populations is unknown.
+CHCs are produced from acetyl-CoA, and some of the molecular biosynthesis pathways are known (Wicker-Thomas, 2007; Pardy, 2012; Wicker-Thomas et al. 2015).
+CHC profiles demonstrate significant heritability (Sharma et al., 2012), and mapping in recombinant inbred lines has identified a number of sex-specific quantitative trait loci (Foley et al., 2007).
+Recent genomewide association (GWA) analyses in the Drosophila Genome Reference Panel identified 24 candidate genes associated with CHCs in D. melanogaster, and manipulation of their expression resulted in altered CHC profiles (Dembeck et al., 2015).